Igor's Techno Club

 What Makes UV Special?

-UV is a Rust-based Python package manager aiming to replace pip with significant speed improvements (10x or even more) and drop-in user experience.
+UV is a Rust-based Python package manager aiming to replace pip with significant speed improvements (often an order of magnitude faster) and a drop-in user experience.
 It offers built-in virtual environment management and is evolving into a complete project management solution.
 Developed by Astral, UV is open-source and can manage multiple Python versions, cross-platform lockfiles, and single-file script dependencies.

 Installation